Available in Classic and VPC

 Manage sub account policies

-Log in to registry
+Log in to a registry

 Log in from Docker CLI